cpe200-158-sec1/week-4/week4/Lab402/README.md

 ## Questions:

 1. Are there still any redundant lines of code in your project? where?
+	Answer : No.
 2. Modify the project so that you can minimize or solve those redundancy.
 3. What happen if you uncomment line #27-28 in the Program.cs file?
 Why?
+	Answer : Program can not run because abstract class can not have a constructor.
 4. If you uncomment line #30-24 in the Program.cs file, you will get some compile errors.
    Modify the classes and/or the program.cs without touching the "Main" method so that the program will display the result as shown below: